aslamhus/RectanglePacker/README.md

 I designed this algorithm in order to solve the problem of filling up different screen areas with a grid of videos where only the aspect ratio and number of videos was known.
 I couldn't achieve the desired effect with layout algorithms native to browser and even so, I needed an implementation that could work on the server.
 The algorithm outputs the (x,y) positions for each `tile` of the grid, allowing you to arrange your grid based on the coordinates produced.

+### Usage

+This class is available in `JavaScript` and `PHP` for client and server implementation.
+Find both classes in the src directory.

 ## Requirements

 To utilize the heuristic algorithm, the following data is required: